Robert Duggan (venture capitalist): Genius Inc.

 Duggan is the founder of Genius Inc., a company which coaches organizations and executives on "the 24 characteristics of geniuses."
 The organization's program is based on the "24 Characteristics of Genius" described by Dr. Alfred Barrios in 1980.

 Duggan Investments

 Duggan invests in fields such as cancer treatment, anti-microbial therapeutics, human longevity and anti-aging technologies, and stem cell research.

+In 2016 Robert and Trish Duggan bought Holy City, California.

 Philanthropy

 Duggan is on the board of trustees at UCSB, and has funded educational endeavors such as athletic departments, the UC Santa Barbara Gold Circle Society and two faculty chair positions (in Mathematics and in Life and Physical Sciences).
 He has made foundational donations to new departments such as the Institute for Energy Efficiency and the XIV Dalai Lama Chair in Tibetan Buddhism and Cultural Studies.

 Bob Duggan with his mountain bike in Costa Rica.

 Political activity

 Duggan contributed $817,800 to Donald Trump's 2020 presidential campaign.